CA: A Cancer Journal for Clinicians

 • Follow the online instructions and select your requirements from the drop down options to gain a 'quick quote'

 • Create a RightsLink® account to complete and pay for your transaction (if you do not already have one)

 • Read and accept our Terms & Conditions and Download your license

 Each author should have participated sufficiently in the work to take public responsibility for the content.
-Authorship credit should be based only on substantial contributions to 1) Conception and design, or analysis and interpretation of data; 2) Drafting the article or revising it critically for important intellectual content; and 3) Final approval of the version to be published.
-All three conditions must be met.
+Authorship credit should be based on the following criteria 1) Substantial contributions to conception and design, or analysis and interpretation of data; 2) Drafting the article or revising it critically for important intellectual content; 3) Final approval of the version to be published; and 4) Agreement to be accountable for all aspects of the work.
+All four conditions must be met.
 Carefully review author status prior to submitting a manuscript.
 Changes to the author list (deletions and additions) may not be permitted once a manuscript is in review.